pcrockett/mollysocket-fly/doc/TROUBLESHOOTING.md

 steps:

 1. If you see 5 or more linked devices in your list, remove one of them by tapping on it.
-2. Login to your server with `flyctl ssh console`
+2. Login to your server with `make ssh`
 3. Run `mollysocket connection list`.
 It should output something like this:
    ```plaintext
    [src/cli/connection.rs:109:13] &connection = Connection {